Disaster Relief & Long-Term Recovery

 Chefs preparing hot meals for tornado victims in Barnsdall, OK

-Disaster Responses
+Our Responses

-We take this statement by our Founder, Chef Gary LeBlanc, to heart.
-At Mercy Chefs, we aim to provide comfort and a sense of normalcy to those facing unimaginable loss, often on the worst day of their lives.
-For us, it’s never just about the numbers; it’s about reaching the one in their moment of greatest need with a meal that reminds them that they are not forgotten.
+We believe that “something amazing happens over a shared meal.”
+Mercy Chefs aims to provide comfort and a sense of normalcy to those often facing the worst day of their lives.
+For us, it’s never just about the numbers; it’s about reaching the one in their moment of greatest need.

-Beacon of Hope Kitchens
+Beacon of Hope Model

-The road to recovery after a disaster is long and difficult.
-Through our Beacon of Hope model, we walk alongside disaster-stricken communities by establishing local kitchens.
-From chef-prepared meals to Family Grocery Boxes, our Beacon of Hope Kitchens provide sustained nourishment and lasting relief.
+The road to recovery can be difficult.
+Long after the headlines fade, Mercy Chefs walks alongside disaster-stricken communities by establishing local kitchens.
+From chef-prepared meals to Family Grocery Boxes, our Beacon of Hope Kitchens provide lasting relief.

 Two schoolgirls receive Mercy Chefs meals in Kerrville, Texas